index

 timehackers_passwd

-At this point I got stuck because I could not get LFI or read out any php files.
-After the CTF I was able to solve this tho.
-You where supposed to see in the nginx.conf that you could include the cached files.
+At this point I got stuck because I could not get LFI or read any PHP files.
+After the CTF I was able to solve this though.
+You were supposed to see in the nginx.conf that you could include the cached files.

 1